Gabriella439/slides/nix-internals/slides.md

 # TODO

 * Explain the implications of Nix derivations being Nix-independent
-* Explain how various command lines desugar to Nix expressions trings
-    * i.e. the equivalent `--expr`
-* Explain why channels are not covered
-* Explain why `NIX_PATH` is not covered
-* Diagram showing all possible transitions and commands
-* Explain how caching is based off of derivations when explaining `nix-store --realise`
-* Test audience understanding of caching by understanding that it is insensitive to cosmetic source changes
 * Add more questions for the audience

 [awake]: https://github.com/awakesecurity/nix-deploy